CUBRID/cubrid-manual/en/api/oledb.rst

 To access this dialog box in Visual Studio .NET, select Connect to Database from the Tools menu or click the Connect to Database icon in Server Explorer.

-*   you must install Visual Studio first, click “Connect to Database”
+*   you must install Visual Studio first, click “Connect to Database"

     .. image:: /images/oledb_1_connect.jpg